Your mind and heart feel like they’re split in two.

 4. Political Conflict

 Political conflict arises when a person feels split between their own beliefs and their political party’s beliefs.
 For example, a person may believe in America but doesn’t believe in paying taxes.
 A person may align with one party but disagree with their treatment of the healthcare system.
 Or a person may believe in the political philosophy but struggle to support the politician propagating it.

 5. Love Conflict

 Love conflict is what happens when we love someone, yet we want to do something that hurts them.
-For example, we may love our children, but believe we have to smack them to make them obedient, which causes us to feel guilty.
-Or we may love our partners, but find their habits to be intolerable which causes us to act out.
+For example, we may love our children, but believe we have to smack them to make them obedient, which causes us to feel guilty, or sometimes even wish we didn’t have children at all.
+We may love our partners, but find their habits to be intolerable which causes us to act out.
 We may also love a person and wish to keep them, but realize we have to let them go.